-- Reduced mobility as a result of increasing demand on limited modal connections between major airports, transit systems, and passenger rail in the state, including within the project vicinity - Poor and deteriorating air quality and increasing pressure on natural resources and agricultural lands due to the expansion of highways and airports, as well as continued urban development, including in Southern California - Legislative mandates to moderate the effects of transportation on climate change, including required reductions in GHG emissions caused by vehicles powered by the combustion of carbon-based fuels
+- Increased frequency of accidents on intercity highways and passenger rail lines, including in the project vicinity. - Reduced mobility as a result of increasing demand on limited modal connections between major airports, transit systems, and passenger rail in the state, including within the Palmdale to Burbank Project Section corridor. - Poor and deteriorating air quality and increasing pressure on natural resources and agricultural lands due to the expansion of highways and airports, as well as continued urban development pressures, including those in the Palmdale to Burbank Project Section corridor. - Legislative mandates to moderate the effects of transportation on climate change, including required reductions in GHG emissions caused by vehicles powered by the combustion of carbon-based fuels.